 Fits, seizures and convulsions generally mean the same thing.

-Seeing a child or young person having a fit can be frightening.
-Most fits do not cause serious harm.
-The commonest type of fit in children is a febrile convulsion.
-This is a fit associated with a high temperature.
-This sort of fit tends to occur in younger children.
 Fits sometimes occur without a fever (afebrile fit or seizure).
 If your child has had only one afebrile fit, it does not always mean they have epilepsy.
 Many children will never have another one.
+If this happens, your child must always be checked by a doctor.

 First aid for a convulsive seizure: